Category Archives: Exploring Tivoli, NY

 https://www.tripadvisor.com/Restaurant_Review-g48473-d14051169-Reviews-Annabelle_s_Village_Bake_Shop-Red_Hook_New_York.html?m=19905

 The last visit I made to Annabelle’s Village Bake Shop, I had one of her Fruit Loop Doughnuts that was an over-sized cake doughnut topped with a thick vanilla icing and finished with lots of colorful fruit loops.
 Their over-sized Cinnamon Rolls on another visit were layered in sweet cinnamon in a buttery dough.
-On a recent visit, I had their jelly doughnuts, and they are filled with the most amazing jelly.
+I had their jelly doughnuts, and they are filled with the most amazing jelly.
+Recently, I had one of their cream filled Long John doughnuts.
+Yum!

 The baker herself has waited on me and is extremely engaging and when it is okay to eat inside again, it is a relaxing experience to just sit and talk.
 For now, there is a tent outside for dining and enjoying your dessert.